 However, it is no easy feat competing against the free Google Analytics, a) with a paid product and b) in an under-educated market (2008!).

-The campaigns dangled a content gift and free trial of their tool in exchange for an email address.
+The campaigns dangled a content gift and a free trial of their tool in exchange for an email address.
 Each time they gained a subscriber, they handed over authoritative guides full of valuable insights written by industry professionals.
 Their goal was to promote product-growth by making a name for themselves and becoming the first option for marketers considering investing in a paid tool.

 4. HubSpot’s Free Website Grader Tool #